Aeon234/NoChill/README.md

 # Local Dev

-When wanting to do development:
+If running for the very first time or making changes to the Dockerfile
-1. run `docker compose build`
+- run: `docker compose build`

+To start the container:
-2. run `docker compose up -d`
+- run `docker compose up -d`

-When finished:
+When wanting to turn off the containers:
-1. run `docker compose down`
+- run `docker compose down`

+If you need to go into the node container:
+- run `docker exec -it nochillroster-react-app-1 /bin/sh`